douglashellowell/react-element-cloner/README.md

 ## MovieList

-Create a `MovieList` component which renders `Movie` components from an array.
-The `MoviesList` component should have a "limit" `<input type="number" />` element which allows the user to choose how many Movies to render.
-The children can remain unchanged/uncloned.
+Create a `MovieList` component which renders `Movie` components from an array. `Movie`s **only** functionality is to display the movie name. `MovieList` adds functionality to select a movie - the selected movie will have it's background highlighted

 ```jsx
 <MovieList>